SiconSoft/Metro4-M4Q/READY_FOR_M4Q.md

-# Already fixed for M4Q
+# List of components who ready for using with M4Q

 ### Core
 - [x] Metro.js